-How You Can Get a Free Car – If You Have a Disability
+There’s a Free Car Waiting for You … If You Have a Disability

 When a person with a disability or a disabling medical condition needs a car, finding an affordable vehicle can be a challenge to say the least.
 Most of the time, having access to a car is not a luxury, it is a necessity.

-Cities are generally easier for persons with disabilities to get around in depending on public transportation and its flexibility to accommodate wheelchairs.
+Cities are generally easier for people with disabilities to get around in depending on public transportation and its flexibility to accommodate wheelchairs.

 When a disabled person lives in a more suburban area, public transportation usually boils down to buses and vans with ramps or lifts.

 When a disabled person lives in a rural area your number of transportation opportunities goes down quickly.
-One’s being independent by having their own car is many times not just a personal choice but a necessity, especially in this case.
+One’s being independent by having their own car is many times not just a personal choice but a necessity.
+They don’t always have the luxury of a friend or public service to get them to the market or a doctor’s appointment.

 Where the Problems Start

-The first problem that people with a disability run into is that usually the cost of even a mediocre vehicle is often insurmountable.
+The first problem that people with a disability run into is that usually the cost of even a mediocre vehicle is often insurmountable on their meager income.
 Then the vehicle has to be modified to fit their needs and abilities.
 There is however an ever-increasing number of ways for a disabled person to get into their own vehicle.
 We must first start to think outside the box to most successfully do this when there is already too much month left at the end of the money.

 Even if you can’t find the FREE vehicle you want, there are many sources for grants or buy-downs by various companies (because they get a good write-off at tax time).
 Various government programs are also available.
 Every method must be tried.
 We are going to tell you things to look for and how to protect yourself along the way.